 Pension Reserve Fund - The pension reserve fund represents funded pension benefits available for retired members and is funded by actuarially determined transfers from the pension accumulation fund.
-The actuarially determined transfer is still pending for FY 2016.
-Approximately \$158,873,200 of the actuarially determined transfer from the pension accumulation fund for fiscal year 2015 has not been made, and this amount is reflected in the difference between the required reserve and amount funded for the pension reserve fund.
+The transfers from the pension accumulation fund to the pension reserve fund for fiscal year 2017 retirements have not yet been determined.

 The employee reserve (Annuity Savings Fund or "ASF") is credited as employee contributions are received throughout the year; ASF maintains a record of the amount contributed by each employee, and credits interest annually at a rate approved by the board.
-During fiscal year 2016, the board approved the interest rate at 5.25 percent.
+During fiscal year 2017, the board approved the interest rate at 2.6 percent.
 Eligible active members may elect to withdraw their accumulated (annuity) contributions plus investment earnings.
 Upon retirement, a member can elect to annuitize or receive a lump sum of their accumulated contribution and interest earnings.
 When an employee retires, becomes disabled, or if a surviving spouse elects an annuity rather than a lump-sum payout of accumulated employee contributions, the balance is transferred to the annuity reserve fund.
 See Note 10 for disclosure of significant changes to the ASF going forward.

-The pension accumulation fund is the fund which will accumulate reserves for the pensions and other benefits payable from the contributions made by the City including various departments thereof, and certain third parties pursuant to the POA and from which pensions and other benefits will be paid on account of members with prior service credit and transfers as provided in this section E-18.
+The pension accumulation fund is the fund which will accumulate reserves for the pensions and other benefits payable from the contributions made by the City including various departments thereof, and certain third parties pursuant to the POA and from which pensions and other benefits will be paid on account of members with prior service credit and transfers as provided in this Section E-18.
 Contributions to the pension accumulation fund from the effective date of the POA through fiscal year 2023 shall be made only in the amounts and from the sources identified in the POA.

-The expense fund is the fund which will be credited with all money provided by the City to pay the administrative expenses of the System, and from which all the expenses necessary in connection with the administration and operation of the System will be paid.
+The expense fund is the fund which will be credited with all money provided by the City to pay the administrative expenses of the Combined Plan, and from which all the expenses necessary in connection with the administration and operation of the Combined Plan will be paid.
 At year end, this reserve balance is zero as all employer contributions were credited to the pension accumulation fund.

-The income fund shall be the fund to which all interest, dividends, and other income derived from the investments of Component II of the System will be credited.
-Transfers from the income fund will be made to credit earnings and losses to various reserves of the System in accordance with the provisions of Component II of the Combined Plan Document.
-Amounts credited to the income fund in excess of amounts needed to credit earnings and losses of the System as provided in Component II for any plan year shall be transferred to the pension accumulation fund and used to pay retirement allowances and other benefits on account of members.
-During fiscal year 2016, the income fund reserve was not utilized and all investment income was credited to the pension accumulation fund.
+The income fund shall be the fund to which all interest, dividends, and other income derived from the investments of Component II of the Combined Plan will be credited.
+Transfers from the income fund will be made to credit earnings and losses to various reserves of the Combined Plan in accordance with the provisions of Component II of the Combined Plan Document.
+Amounts credited to the income fund in excess of amounts needed to credit earnings and losses of the Combined Plan as provided in Component II for any plan year shall be transferred to the pension accumulation fund and used to pay retirement allowances and other benefits on account of members.
+During fiscal year 2017, the income fund reserve was not utilized and all investment income was credited to the pension accumulation fund.

-The balances of the reserve accounts for Component II (excluding the Income Stabilization Fund) as of June 30, 2016 are included in the table below.
-The reserve balances as of June 30, 2016 shown below do not include the current year transfer amount related to fiscal year 2016 retirements for amounts which are transferred from the pension accumulation fund to the pension reserve fund.
+The balances of the reserve accounts for Component II (excluding the Income Stabilization Fund) as of June 30, 2017 are included in the table below.
+The reserve balances as of June 30, 2017 shown below do not include the current year transfer amount related to fiscal year 2017 retirements for amounts which are transferred from the pension accumulation fund to the pension reserve fund.

 Required Reserve Amount Funded

-Annuity Savings Fund \$ 146,377,716 \$ 146,377,716
+Annuity Savings Fund \$ 120,921,553 \$ 120,921,553

-Pension Reserve Fund 1,933,995,838 1,775,122,658
+Pension Reserve Fund 1,962,066,652 1,839,375,685

-Annuity Reserve Fund 12,040,933 12,040,933
+Annuity Reserve Fund 6,431,737 6,431,737

-Pension Accumulation Fund N/A
+Pension Accumulation Fund N/A -